 Have questions about registration?
 Or are you a new student?
 Email firstname.lastname@example.org for assistance with the admissions process and to be directed to the appropriate counselor.

-The Cisco College Counseling Department offers a range of services in fulfillment of the student services mission of Cisco College.
+The Cisco College Counseling Department offers a range of services to fulfill the student services mission of Cisco College.

-The department is under the supervision of the Vice President of Student Services and is committed to providing services and assistance to support students in attainment of their educational goals.
+The counseling department is committed to providing services and assistance to support students in attainment of their educational goals.

 Some of the services provided to students include:

 - Course advisement